• BLOG

 Cattle breeds differ from each other with milk and beef yield.
 Here are the most recorded breeds by our farmers and best breeds for dairy and beef breeders.

-The Most Preferred Cattle Breeds in MilkingCloud Herd Management System
+The Most Preferred Cattle Breeds

 Using the right breeds in cattle farming is very fundamental and vital.
 Although some breeds are in the "combined" class ,which defines the cattle having both a satisfactory amount of milk and meat yield, selected breeds are better for specified yields so that some breeds are perfect for dairy and some are great for beef.
 In this context, our breeders, who use our smart herd management software, also benefit from different breeds for meat and milk yield.
 Our breeders, who manage their businesses worldwide, prefer Holstein with 72.7%, Simmental with 18.5%, Brown Swiss with 2% and hybrid breeds with 2% in dairy farms.
 For beef farms, our breeders prefer Charolais with 48%, Limousin with 22%, Simmental with 12% and Montbéliarde with 10%.
 These breeds have started to be bred in various regions and many of them have become the preferred breeds around the world.
 Apart from these, we will evaluate 10 breeds that are preferred by farmers worldwide, which have high yield and potential, under the beef and dairy categories.